-KOHO Prepaid Visa is not a credit card, so you don’t need good credit, or any credit, to get it.
+KOHO Mastercard® Prepaid Card (formerly KOHO Prepaid Visa) is not a credit card, so you don’t need good credit, or any credit, to get it.
 Simply load the card with the money you already have in your bank account.
 You can set yourself a spending budget to stay on track and out of debt.
-Every time you use your KOHO Prepaid Visa to make a purchase, you’ll get 0.5% cash back on all your purchases and up to 5% cash back when you use your card at their select partner merchants.
+Every time you use your KOHO Prepaid Mastercard® to make a purchase, you’ll get 0.5% cash back on all your purchases and up to 5% cash back when you use your card at their select partner merchants.

 Wealthsimple Cash Prepaid Visa